 THREE BOTTLES OF TEQUILA

 The floating out to place.
 The deserted train station.
 The false promise of motion.
 Two small hand prints on the glass.
 The evening sun gray with pollen.
 The trickle of water between the lunch carts.
 A sparrow cleans its wings.
 The big black plug in the wall.
 If they would just paint our bodies red it would be okay.
 The only poison that ever worked.
 Instead of a bicycle that functions I got three bottles of tequila.
 They’re empty now.
 You didn’t get drunk enough to fuck me.
 And I’m still walking everywhere.
 This is the piece of blue plastic I was trying to remember.
 It’s not really blue and it’s not really plastic.
 But don’t get hung up on the details.
 Smelling like your shampoo I eat her pussy for an hour while her son’s at the park with a neighbor.
 It’s been years since someone put their lips on the back of my neck.
 It’s been years since I was blown into four or five pieces by an improvised explosive device.
 The mistake in the newspaper, made by a computer, referred to it as an impoverished explosive device.
 Someone actually put the Strontium Ninety into the milk they gave those kids in Utah.
 In my mind the milk has a purple tint to it.
 Your nipple.
 The one on the right.
 It gives forth a juice that tastes a little sweet.
 A little like fruit or honey.
 I’m starving to death, though.
-Elephant graveyard.
-Say that really loud on the bus and see what happens.
+Rhinoceros.
+Say that really loud and see what happens.